VirtusLab/graphbuddy/README.md

 :warning: Graph Buddy is an experimental project and currently supports only:
 - Scala language - via scalac compiler plugin [see](#your-project-configuration) (70% completeness)
-- Typescript language - initial experimental support :test_tube: (10% completeness)
+- TypeScript language - initial experimental support :test_tube: (10% completeness)

 # Installing and configuring the extension